the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Improve HTML around date and time to allow simpler CSS rules
 * Tweak - Improve the JSON-LD for the Places and Descriptions of events
 * Tweak - Venues and Organizer merge duplicates now appears for everyone
+* Tweak - Venue and Organizer dropdowns are using AJAX to speed up page load

 = [4.0.5] 2016-01-15 =